 North America » Mexico » Guanajuato » Guanajuato The site of advanced Amerindian civilizations, Mexico came under Spanish rule for three centuries before achieving independence early in the 19th century.
 A devaluation of the peso in late 1994 threw Mexico into economic turmoil, triggering the worst... ... read more

 We quit our jobs in California and left for Mexico in July of 2011.
 We had no idea our travels would turn in to so much more!
 Originally, we decided to try travelling for six months and if it did not work out, we'd go home.
-We found that by staying in cities for a longer time, say one month, we had the opportunity to not only experience the neighborhood, but to learn the histories of places we visit and the experience the rhythm of local life.
+We found that by staying in cities for a longer time, say one month, gave us the opportunity to not only experience the neighborhood, but to learn the histories of places we visit and experience the rhythm of local life.

 We lived in four cities in Mexico in seven months... full info